Greenwood Senior Center: Social Connection Project

 Lonely No More!
 Story Workshop with the Center for 21st Century Studies

 The Greenwood Senior Center partnered with the Center for 21st Century Studies at the University of Wisconsin-Milwaukee in a storytelling workshop to reflect on C21’s Lonely No More!
 Program and the results of their survey on loneliness.
 The workshop involved C21 faculty in conversation with Social Connection Project participants about how we might illustrate and tell stories about loneliness to connect with others.
 C21 Director Anne Basting’s “beautiful questions” formula inspired the original Lonely No More! survey.
-The video recording made at the end of the session will be edited and displayed as a performance art piece for C21’s 2022-2023 Lonely No More!
-Exhibition and featured here once finalized.
+The audio recording made at the end of the session has been included as a performance art piece for C21’s 2022-2023 Lonely No More!
+Exhibition and can be heard here:

 National Institute on Aging: Loneliness and Social Isolation — Tips for Staying Connected